-More recent negotiation has seen Victrack now making a formal offer to Council to purchase the land for \$675,000 plus GST, which represents a discount of 50% on the current market value, on the provision that a restrictive use covenant is applied to the land restricting its use to a community open space.
-The proposed purchase could be funded entirely using Open Space Funds available to Ryrie ward.
+In early 2023, Council received a formal offer from Victrack that it would sell Council the land for \$675,000 plus GST, which represents a discount of 50% on the current market value as determined by the Valuer General Victoria.
+This is on the condition that a restrictive use covenant is applied to the land, restricting its use to community open space.
+The proposed purchase can be funded entirely using Public Open Space Funds available to Ryrie ward.

-It is recommended that Council commence community engagement via a Notice of Intent and seek the community views in respect of the potential purchase of the land in accordance with provisions of section 112 of the Local Government Act 2020.
+On 14th February 2023, Council resolved to commence community engagement to seek the community views in respect of the potential purchase of the land pursuant to the provisions of section 112 of the Local Government Act 2020.
+Council's subsequent community engagement period saw 98.15% of respondents comment in favour of Council purchasing the land.